Private Iris Recognition with High-Performance FHE: Implementation

 \subsection{Experimental results}

 Table~\ref{tab:performance} shows the runtime of each step within a single GPU, assuming parallel computation over 8~GPUs.
 The time is measured as the average over 100 runs.
-Excluding the communication between the ThFHE parties (see Section~\ref{sec:integration}), it takes $\approx$1.8s to compare 32~eyes against the encrypted database of $7 \cdot 2^{14}$ iris codes.
+Excluding the communication between the ThFHE parties (Section~\ref{sec:integration}), it takes $\approx$1.8s to compare 32~eyes against the encrypted database of $7 \cdot 2^{14}$ iris codes.
+Meanwhile, the design of our folding polynomial (Section~\ref{app:folding}) leads to $p_1, p_2\approx 10^{-10}$ which, in view of $\mathsf{FA}'\le \mathsf{FA} + p_1$ and $\mathsf{FR}'\le \mathsf{FR}+p_2$ (by Equations~\eqref{eq:fa} and \eqref{eq:fr}), has negligible impact on~$\mathsf{FA}$ and~$\mathsf{FR}$.